- Board Members:

 By way of campaigning I was involved in establishing a local support group to develop the current proposal to reopen Gilsland Station (COGS) and have subsequently represented TVCRP in various related aspects.
 I was also materially involved in successfully challenging unnecessary and expensive Network Rail proposals to alter Bardon Mill station and its hinterland.

-Further to my CRP activities, I have been an active member of the Tyne Valley Rail User Group for over five years and am currently Chairman.
+Further to my CRP activities, I have been an active member of the Tyne Valley Rail User Group for over five years.
 I am also providing support to the COGS (Campaign to Open Gilsland Station).

 I have been an active member of the Partnership since 2013; one of my initial contributions was co-ordinating the process to secure official Community Rail designation for the line (awarded in October 2014).
 From 2016, I was appointed to the Board as a Director for Communications, which covers the website, social media and press releases to help promote the variety of activities we’re undertaking.